Reacting to a Bear Encounter

 If a bear stands up on two legs, it is most likely trying to gather information and not being aggressive.
 In this situation, don't panic and slowly back away.

 Reacting to a Surprise Encounter With a Bear

 If the bear clacks its teeth, sticks out its lips, huffs, woofs, or slaps the ground with its paws, it is warning you that you are too close and are making it nervous.
 Heed this warning and slowly back away.
-Do not run, shout, or make sudden movements.
-You don't want to startle the bear.
-Don't run because you can't outrun a bear.
-Running may trigger a chase response in the bear.
+Do not run, shout, or make sudden movements: you don't want to startle the bear.
+Running may trigger a chase response in the bear and you can't outrun a bear.
 Bears in Yellowstone chase down elk calves all the time.
 You do not want to look like a slow elk calf.